Revelstoke Mountain Resort

-Revelstoke Mountain Resort (RMR) is a ski resort on Mount Mackenzie, just outside Revelstoke, British Columbia in Canada.
+Revelstoke Mountain Resort (RMR) is a ski resort on Mount Mackenzie, just outside Revelstoke, British Columbia, Canada.
 It is owned by Northland Properties.

 Currently, the resort has a 5620 ft vertical drop, the longest vertical descent of any ski resort in North America.
 In terms of size, it is about the same as other major resorts, such as Breckenridge and Panorama, and about a third the size of Whistler-Blackcomb.
 When completed, it will have 10000 acre, which will make it the largest in North America.

 History

 Mount Mackenzie and the surrounding area has hosted a number of skiing operations for many years.
 Starting in the late 1960s a single two-person lift has been operational on the lower slopes, forming the basis of a resort known as Powder Springs.
 More recently, both Sno-Cat and Heliskiing operations have operated in the bowls on the upper elevations.

 The resort opened for the first time on December 21, 2007, with a gondola providing access to the mountain and a high speed quad known as The Stoke lapping trails on the upper portion of Mount MacKenzie.
+Local youth athlete Alex Wadey and mayor Mark McKee cut the ribbon in the opening ceremony and were the first to ski down the new runs.

 It was thought to be the biggest North American ski resort debut in twenty years.
 However, the event was overshadowed by the death of an Edmonton ski instructor who disappeared on the mountain's "Jalapeno" run and whose body was found in a tree well three days later on Christmas Day.

 During the summer of 2008, further trail cutting in the "North Bowl" area extended the skiable area and added a number of expert runs and glades.
 The Ripper, a second high speed quad, was added in 2008.
 The gondola was extended down the hill in December 2008, from the original base area to the new village area further down the hill.
 With this extension the lift-served vertical increased to 5620 ft, overtaking Whistler's 5280 ft, making it the largest in North America.

 In December 2019, a fixed grip quad known as Stellar was opened.
 The lift carries 1,800 people per hour and has a 3-minute ride time, servicing a new learning pod and making it possible to access The Ripper without having to ride The Stoke.